memfault/interrupt/_drafts/faster-builds.md

 ![comparison of compiler build times with GCC threads](/img/faster-compilation/gcc-threads-build-time-comparison.svg)

-With Make, it is as simple as invoking Make with the argument `-j` or `-jN`, where `N` is the number of desired threads to use.
-If you or your team members occasionally forget to pass in this parameter, I suggest wrapping the command using Invoke, as I wrote about in my [Building a CLI for Firmware Projects]({% post_url 2019-08-27-building-a-cli-for-firmware-projects %}#adding-parallel-builds) post.
+With Make, it is as simple as invoking Make with the argument `-jN`, where `N` is the number of desired threads to use.
+If you or your team members occasionally forget to pass in this parameter, I suggest wrapping the command [using
+Invoke]({% post_url 2019-08-27-building-a-cli-for-firmware-projects %}#adding-parallel-builds)

 If you are using Make in a recursive manner, **make sure** you are using `$(MAKE)` instead of `make` when using it in a rule, as follows: